 Image credit: topinspired.com

-Delicate flowers create the perfect contrast to the neutral color of stones.
+I believe that delicate flowers create the perfect contrast to the neutral color of stones.
 As you let more grass grow along the sides, your walkway will feel like it’s leading the way to a fairytale.
-See how flowers can enhance the look of your walkway at topinspired.com.
+See how flowers can enhance the look of your walkway and your house’s curb appeal at topinspired.com, a blog where you can find everything about lifestyle, travel, and DIY home decor.

 Using Various Soft and Hardscape Elements

 The unique combination of several soft and hardscape elements can create an elegant yet simple front walkway.
-Irregular stones bring out the beauty of the flowers in your lawn or garden.
-Learn how to mix and match several materials at gardenoholic.com.
+I like how irregular stones bring out the beauty of the flowers in your lawn or garden.

 Creating a Pathway with Stairs